dspinellis/latex-advice/README.md

 * Match opening and closing quotes using one or two single-opening (`‘` or `‘‘`) and single-closing (`’` or `’’`) quote characters.
   Do not use the keyboard's double quote symbol (`"`).
+  Alternatively you can use the `\enquote{}` macro from the `csquotes` package, which will automatically set the right quotes for the configure language and can handle nested quotes correctly.
 * Use the new local font style commands
   (e.g. `\texttt{}`, `\textsc{}`, or `\textbf{}`) rather than the old switches (e.g. `{\tt }`, `{\sc }`, `{\bf }`)